NishchayAnand/software-engineering/Java/Spring/Spring Data/Spring Data JPA/Interview Questions.md

 Q. Explain `spring.jpa.hibernate.ddl-auto` property.

-The `spring.jpa.hibernate.ddl-auto` property in Spring Boot configures the behavior of Hibernate with regard to **DDL (Data Definition Language) generation**.
+The `spring.jpa.hibernate.ddl-auto` property in Spring Boot configures the behaviour of Hibernate with regard to **DDL (Data Definition Language) generation**.

 It controls whether Hibernate should automatically create, update, or validate the database schema when the application starts.